-A 14-day mega birding tour that takes you to the Manu Biosphere Reserve which has the highest biodiversity of any protected area in the world.
+This is a 14-day mega Machu Picchu birdwatching tour that takes you to the Manu Biosphere Reserve which has the highest biodiversity of any protected area in the world.

 The unparalleled beauty of this trip is in the landscape and variety of habitats ranging from orchid-draped cloud forest where Spectacled Bears and Cock-of-the-Rocks still exist unbothered, to pristine Amazon rainforest with 13 primate species and oxbow lakes frequented by Giant Otters.
 A trip to Manu is a trip to one of the world’s great wilderness areas where wildlife is still plentiful and over 1000 species of birds have been recorded.